 Native plant species richness is required to be 100 percent of the species richness present in the respective reference sites by the end of Year 5.
-While there is no Year 2 performance standard, this criterion is required to be assessed every year to ensure the mitigation areas are trending towards meeting the Year 5 performance standard.
-The Year 5 performance standard for native plant species richness has already been met for the LBVI, Riparian, CSS, and Coast Live Oak Woodland habitats and the RAFSS habitat is trending towards meeting this standard.
+While there is no Year 3 performance standard, this criterion is required to be assessed every year to ensure the mitigation areas are trending towards meeting the Year 5 performance standard.
+The Year 5 performance standard for native plant species richness has already been met for the LBVI, riparian, CSS, and coast live oak woodland habitats.
+The RAFSS habitat was trending towards meeting this standard during Year 2; however, heavy storm flows during Year 3 scoured this mitigation area likely contributing to the drop in species diversity